ElliotRedhead/PrintCrate/README.md

 ### About PrintCrate

 The about page gives a brief summary of what PrintCrate is and the main offering to the customer.
+Some common questions concerning logistics of the business, product material details and other services provided by PrintCrate are also answered.

 ### Contact

 The contact page provides a form for users to send their message directly to the PrintCrate owners.
 The recipient email address is kept hidden in this way and prevents bot scraping of that information.

-### Frequently Asked Questions

-The FAQ page answers some common questions that are raised concerning logistics of the business, product material details and other services provided by PrintCrate.

 ### Register Account